Geography of Toronto: Summer

-Maximum temperatures typically range from 24 to 32 C with moderate to high humidity, proximity to Lake Ontario and the other lakes contribute to summer humidity but far away sources like the Gulf of Mexico also factor in.
-The subtropical jet can move well north of the area in the midsummer influenced largely by the strength and position of the Bermuda-Azores High and ridging over the North American continent, in some summers, it is a dominating influence.
+Maximum temperatures typically range from 24 to 32 C with moderate to high humidity, proximity to Lake Ontario and the other lakes contribute to summer humidity but faraway sources like the Gulf of Mexico also factor in.
+The subtropical jet can move well north of the area in the midsummer, influenced largely by the strength and position of the Bermuda-Azores High and ridging over the North American continent, in some summers, it is a dominating influence.

-Lake effect cooling varies greatly depending on location within the city and strength and direction of localized winds, variation in water temperature and currents due to recent weather, the most pronounced effect on the Toronto Islands and also on the immediate lakeshore such as in The Beaches, and Scarborough Bluffs, hence the term "cooler by the lake".
-This is less a factor in the west and northwest parts of the city.
+Lake effect cooling varies greatly depending on location within the city and strength and direction of localized winds, variation in water temperature and currents due to recent weather, the most pronounced effect on the Toronto Islands and also on the immediate lakeshore, such as in The Beaches and Scarborough Bluffs, hence the term "cooler by the lake".
+This is less of a factor in the west and northwest parts of the city.
 Temperatures over 32 C occur on average seven days each year (three consecutive days of such temperatures is defined as a heat wave, which occur in most summers but maximums rarely exceed 38 C, which last occurred on July 21, 2011).
 However, coupled with high humidity, the humidex value can rise well above 40 C during these heat events, creating great discomfort.
 Nighttime temperatures generally hover close to 20 C in the city but during hotter spells remain closer to 25 C. Summer heat episodes are usually broken by cooler, drier periods that can be brief.

 Thunderstorms are also a regular occurrence and can pop up quickly, especially west and north of the city in areas more prone to the "lake breeze front" or "lake breeze thunderstorms" phenomenon, in which intense, sharply defined squall lines develop quickly on summer afternoons inland, amplified by localized variation in wind patterns between the Great Lakes.
-These storms sometimes, but not always move into the city causing localized flooding resulting from downpours with high rainfall amounts, intense lightning but less often severe winds knocking down trees and powerlines.
+These storms sometimes, but not always move into the city causing localized flooding resulting from downpours with high rainfall amounts, intense lightning but less often severe winds knocking down trees and power lines.